 Following the day’s events, which also include a radio interview with the legendary Henry Rollins and a bad lunch date with his girlfriend Meredith, Hank heads home and rids himself of the guilty jacket, which we – unfortunately – don’t see again until midway through the fourth season.
 He slips on a comfortable dark blue short-sleeve T-shirt and, several cigarettes and glasses of Scotch later, he’s back where we found him – in front of his computer, searching for words.

 Go Big or Go Home

 Hank stays true to himself during “LOL”, smoking and drinking at each turn.
-His cigarettes are a change from the usual Camels; the box resembles a box of Marlboro Lights (now called the “Gold Pack” because people are idiots) with Malvolio written on the box.
+His cigarettes are a change from the usual Camels; the box resembles a box of Marlboro Lights (now called the “Gold Pack”) with Malvolio written on the box.
 An obvious prop brand, available from Prop Graphics.